cylc/cylc-doc/src/tutorial/runtime/configuration-consolidation/parameters.rst

-.. _tutorial-cylc-parameterisation:
+.. _tutorial-cylc-parameterization:

-Parameterised Tasks
+Parameterized Tasks
 ===================

-Parameterised tasks (see :term:`parameterisation`) provide a way of implicitly looping over tasks without the need for Jinja2.
+Parameterized tasks (see :term:`parameterization`) provide a way of implicitly looping over tasks without the need for Jinja2.